-For 2020, Clinical Trials BC is offering a partial reimbursement in the amount of $350 towards CCRP or CCRC examination fees for successful applicants who work for academic health research organizations (health authority, university, non-profit).
-We thank the BC SUPPORT Unit for this funding.
+For 2021, Clinical Trials BC is offering a partial reimbursement in the amount of $350 towards CCRP or CCRC examination fees for successful applicants who work for academic health research organizations (health authority, university, non-profit).

 The Society of Clinical Research Associates (SoCRA) established the Certification Program for Clinical Research Professionals (CCRPs) to create an internationally accepted level of knowledge, education, and experience by which clinical research professionals will be recognized by the medical research community.
 SoCRA offers both paper and pencil exams and Computer Based Testing.

 For more information: https://www.socra.org/certification/ccrp-certification-exam/exam-overview/

 The Association of Clinical Research Professionals offers two eligible certifications, CCRC and CCRP.
 The ACRP-CP® credential is awarded to professionals involved in all aspects of clinical studies/trials who have demonstrated the knowledge, skills, and abilities to perform ethical and responsible clinical research.
 CCRC® credential is awarded to a CRC (clinical research coordinator) who has met eligibility requirements, demonstrated proficiency of specific knowledge and job‐related skills.
 ACRP offers computer-based testing only.

 For more information: https://www.acrpnet.org/certifications/